wallysonruanTW/real-estate-prices-research/README.md

 - [ ] Create an API to make the data available;
 - [ ] Create a website to make the data available;
   - Create a table to visualize them;
+- [ ] Get more real state from Zap Imoveis by looping through pages
+- [ ] Adapt the scrapper of the Imoveis Web to deal with the second type of real state card

 ## Learnings
 <add>